Bachelor of Education (B. ED.)

 of aggregate marks.

-In order to pass the Bachelor of Education (B.Ed.) examination the candidates are also
+In order to pass the Bachelor of Education (B.Ed.) examination the

-required to participate within stipulated time in professional development activities and to
+required to participate within stipulated time in professional

 obtain a minimum ‘C’ grade.